 Kremlin defends its recognition of Ukraine rebel passports

 Ukrainian army veterans sing the national anthem to pay tribute to the victims of the 2013-2014 anti-government protests called the Revolution of Dignity, during commemoration events in central Kiev, Ukraine, Monday, Feb.
-20, 2017.
-Ukrainian army veterans march on the main street to pay tribute to the victims of the 2013-2014 anti-government protests called the Revolution of Dignity, during commemoration events in central Kiev, Ukraine, Monday, Feb.
+20, 2017. less Ukrainian army veterans sing the national anthem to pay tribute to the victims of the 2013-2014 anti-government protests called the Revolution of Dignity, during commemoration events in central Kiev, Ukraine, ... more Ukrainian army veterans march on the main street to pay tribute to the victims of the 2013-2014 anti-government protests called the Revolution of Dignity, during commemoration events in central Kiev, Ukraine, Monday, Feb.
 20, 2017.

 |Title